Accessible Housing Boom for Boomers

 At the front door, a push-button lock and handle simplify opening.
 Inside are halls that are comfortably wide, and even fiberglass-reinforced walls that resist dings and dents from wheelchair bumps.
 The kitchen features multi-height counters to serve both standing and seated chefs.
 And out back, the fenced deck features the same level driveway access and French doors.

-Eric Anderson received the Accessibility Award from the Baltimore County Commission on Disabilities, and an Executive Citation from the County Executive for his creation of this house.
-It illustrates what can be done to help people stay in their homes as their health needs change.
-Isn't that what most of us want?
+Eric Anderson received the Accessibility Award from the Baltimore County Commission on Disabilities, and an Executive Citation from the

 Labels: accessibility, accessible housing, Pikesville